UTXOnly/ROI-DCA-calculator/README.md

 The program will return the ROI expressed as a percentage and a dollar amount to the GUI.
 All of the data used in calculations will be exported to a csv file sot he user can save these scenarios and calculate gains if using the dollar cost averaging investment method.

+To use this program enter a date into entry field, then an amount to invest.
+Press the calculate ROI button, you are encouraged to try out multiple entries.
+After you have a few entries, press the calculate DCA button to calculate your dollar cost averaging position.
+When you are done, press the export button to export all of your entries into a csv file.